 Don retired from the Thrun Law Firm in 2013 when he ended his 40-year legal career representing Michigan school districts and colleges.
 Don and his wife, Iris, built their Elk Lake home in 1994.
 Their children, Scott and Alaina, grew up loving water sports and the beauty of lakeside living.
 Don and Iris love outdoor activities, especially golf, tennis, biking and hiking.
 They are committed to preserving water quality in the Grand traverse region.

-Former ESLA President and Leader of Several Committees
+Former ESLA President and Social Director

 Before retiring, Ruth was a physical therapist at Bixby Hospital in Adrian and Munson Medical Center in Traverse City.
-A passionate reader, she been active with organizations promoting literacy in the Grand Traverse region.
-Ruth also has a flair for gardening, and also enjoys tennis, genealogy and family.
+A passionate reader, she has been active with organizations promoting literacy in the Grand Traverse region.
+Ruth also has a flair for gardening, and enjoys tennis, genealogy and family.
 She owns a home on Old Mission Peninsula and a cottage at the iconic Rex Terrace on Elk Lake’s east shore where her late husband’s grandparents bought 30 acres in 1901 and, in 1902, built the cottage that stands today.
 Five generations in her family have helped protect the health and beauty of the lake.
 Ruth filled her late husband’s seat on the ESLA board in 2011 and later served three years as ESLA president.

 Dale has been involved with the ESLA board for the past 15 years and retired as the Environmental Protection Committee chair in 2020.
 Dale has been the volunteer lake monitor for Lake Skegemog since 2003 and has been the team leader for the “Adopt a Stream” program on the Rapid River.
 Dale retired from Ford in 2002 as Product Development Director for Sport Utility vehicles and has lived full time on Lake Skegemog’s north shore the past 10 years.
 Dale shares the love of the outdoors with his wife Melynda Bagley.
 They can often be found on Lake Skegemog kayaking or fly fishing for bass and bluegills.